-the precious old back-numbers in edited by James White, Uriah in Smith, W. W. Prescott, F. M. is Wilcox, F. D. Nichol, and others) became an instant contributor, his picture beside his first story, without ever starting at the bottom and working up.
+And that's how a lifelong reader of the Review (and recently an avid researcher in the precious old back-numbers edited by James White, Uriah Smith, W. W. Prescott, F. M. Wilcox, F. D. Nichol, and others) became an instant contributor, his picture beside his first story, without ever starting at the bottom and working up.